Grow Carrots in Containers

 If there is no rain, water them enough so that the surface doesn’t dry and form crust and also to keep the top few inches of soil moist.
 There should be sprouts popping up in 14 – 17 days.

 However, the seeds will lie dormant or stop growing if the temperature dips or isn’t high enough to meet their ideal growing temperature.
 They will resume growing when the temperature rises.
 The optimum temperature for them is 16 – 18 degrees Celsius (61 – 64 degrees Fahrenheit).

-Keep them lightly watered but not too wet while they grow, 60 to 75 days later you’ll start to pick the size carrots you can use for dinner and snacking on.
+Keep them lightly watered but not too wet while they grow.
+60 to 75* days from planting you’ll start to pick the size carrots you can use for dinner and snacking on.
 Wash off the soil and you won’t even have to peel them, they will have a deliciously irresistible earthy flavor.

 This should be enough instruction to get you going when you want to learn how to grow carrots in containers.

-Please leave a comment below if you need more information or guidance.
+Please leave a comment below if you need additional help getting your delicious carrot garden started.